-I am currently Assistant Professor of Music History at the Hartt School, University of Hartford.
+I am currently Associate Professor of Music History at the Hartt School of the University of Hartford.
 (I am on sabbatical for the 2021-2022 school year, however.)
-I am a historical musicologist and theorist, although I have strong interests in ethnomusicology, performance, and all sorts of contemporary musics, especially pop, jazz, film, and video games.
+I am a historical musicologist and theorist with strong interests in ethnomusicology, performance, and all sorts of contemporary musics, especially pop, jazz, film, and video games.
 I am a vocalist and performer on modern brass, modern and historical percussion, and a plethora of early instruments, primarily recorder and other winds – though largely online since early 2020.

-At the Hartt School, I currently teach the undergraduate music history sequence, from Ancient Greece through today, as well as the graduate ProSeminar, a research methods & bibliography course.
-I also teach elective seminars such as the history of Western musical notation, musical borrowing past and present, pre-tonal theory and analysis, introductions to video game music, and pop music.
+At the Hartt School, I regularly teach the undergraduate music history sequence, from Ancient Greece through today, as well as elective seminars on topics as wide-ranging as the history of Western musical notation, musical borrowing past and present, pre-tonal theory and analysis, introductions to video game music, and pop music.
 I advise bachelor’s and master’s theses, doctoral essays, lecture-recitals, and other work.
 I have also served as external advisor to doctoral candidates at other institutions.

 For more information on programs at the Hartt School, studying or working with me, to discuss the possibility of external advising, or to inquire after a guest lecture or classroom visit, please email me.

 I’m also regularly on faculty and staff at the Amherst Early Music Festival, the largest early music workshop in the continental United States.
 Classes have been running remotely since the start of the pandemic, although we hope to return to an in-person summer festival in 2022!

 Other things I’m involved with include:

 NACVGM (North American Conference on Video Game Music).
 I am the program committee chair for the 2022 conference.
 Please consider joining us!